Managing asbestos roofs across Herefordshire starts with the law

 Herefordshire is a livestock and arable county with a food-processing base.
 Asbestos cement roofs cover poultry units, barns and grain stores across the farming belt, the food and cider-industry works around Hereford, and the town’s industrial estates.

-Most of these roofs were built for a thirty-year life and have long outrun it, which is why so many are now porous, moss-covered and leaking at the fixings even where the sheets themselves remain sound.
+We see a lot of these roofs around Herefordshire.
+Most were built for a thirty-year life and have long outrun it.
+That’s why so many are now porous, moss-covered and leaking at the fixings, even where the sheets themselves remain sound.

 Encapsulation, repair or removal: the honest choice

-Done properly, encapsulation seals a sound asbestos cement roof rather than removing it.
-After a sheet-by-sheet survey, the roof is cleaned under controlled conditions, failed fixings and brittle rooflights are dealt with, and a coating system designed for asbestos cement is applied.
-It binds the surface, locks the fibres in and restores water-shedding for years to come, at far less cost and disruption than a full strip-out and re-roof.
+Encapsulation seals a sound asbestos cement roof.
+We don’t just rip it off.
+First, we’ll do a sheet-by-sheet survey.
+Then we clean the roof under controlled conditions, sort out any failed fixings and brittle rooflights.
+Only then do we put down a coating system designed specifically for asbestos cement.
+It binds the surface, locks the fibres in and gets it shedding water again for years to come.
+Far less cost and disruption than a full strip-out and re-roof.

 When we will tell you to remove instead

-Some roofs should not be coated, and we will tell you so plainly.
-Encapsulation is inappropriate where the sheets are badly cracked or holed, where the cement is soft and crumbling after years of water ingress, or where the structure itself has moved.
-And it applies only to asbestos cement – insulation board, lagging or sprayed coating is licensable material for an HSE-licensed remover.
+Some roofs should not be coated.
+We’ll tell you straight.
+We won’t encapsulate if the sheets are badly cracked or holed, if the cement is soft and crumbling after years of water ingress, or if the structure itself has moved.
+And we only do asbestos cement.
+Insulation board, lagging or sprayed coating is licensable material.
+That’s a job for an HSE-licensed remover.
 If removal is the honest answer, we put that in writing and step aside.

 Survey-led across Herefordshire